marcelo-s/akka-cluster-swarm/README.md

-# Akka Cluster in a Docker Swarm (remote)
+# Akka Cluster in a Docker Swarm (Java)

-Akka cluster running in docker swarm mode running with raspberry pi on same network.
+Akka cluster running in docker swarm mode.
+The swarm can use ARM devices to deploy the app such as a Raspberry Pi.
+This project uses Java.

 ## Terms